-Requires students to have a MyClinical Exchange account and to complete an orientation prior to clinical attendance at their facility.
+Requires students to have a MyClinical Exchange account and to complete orientation modules prior to clinical attendance at their facility.
 Students assigned to this facility will be given instructions for setting up a MyClinical Exchange account.

-Other clinical agencies may also have requirements for attendance at their location.
+Other clinical agencies may also have additional clinical requirements for their location.
 Students should be prepared to complete any requirements issued by a hosting clinical site.